-Perhaps a significant and unexpected challenge for Health Care Professionals (HCPs) and parents alike during the national lockdown has been how to adequately monitor growth and assess nutrition risk, via TECS including remote telephone or video-consultation.
-HCPs became rapidly aware many families did not have access to sufficient equipment to complete growth monitoring remotely e.g. digital scales or tape measures and as such it is likely to be more challenging to discern those children with changing nutritional status.
+Perhaps a significant and unexpected challenge for HCPs and parents alike during the national lockdown has been how to adequately monitor growth and assess nutrition risk, via TECS including remote telephone or video-consultation.
+As children with IBD have lifelong health which may impact on their growth, regular growth monitoring is important, and as such having access to sufficient equipment/expertise to monitor growth virtually will be an important consideration for TECS in the months to come.
+HCPs became rapidly aware many families do not have access to sufficient equipment to complete growth monitoring remotely e.g. digital scales or tape measures and as such it is likely to be more challenging to discern those children with changing nutritional status.
 As a community we need to rapidly develop validated tools to guide nutrition assessment including parental measurements of anthropometry via remote consultation (13).
 This is of particular concern as the pandemic is anticipated to increase all forms of impaired nutrition arising from disruption from health services, including those relating to food security and poverty (14), negative impact on mental health (15) and missed opportunities to adequately address declining nutritional-status (14), particularly if measures of weight and height/ length are inaccurate.
 This includes the potential increase in the number children with overweight/obesity, as well as those with active disease and gastrointestinal symptoms resulting in weight loss (10).

 In order to better support families and young people during this and subsequent periods of lockdown we need to consider strategies, that better support remote growth monitoring developing validated assessment toolkits that are not reliant on weight and height measures, but something that families are easily able to complete as part of a remote TECS consultation.
-To future proof services we need to ensure HCPs has sufficient knowledge and skills to run services; setting up guidelines and work processes around service delivery.
-This health care revolution is extraordinary and has the potential to reduce variation, improve outcomes and reduce inefficiencies, but we need to pay attention to the details particularly how we identify those with nutrition risk, and keep-going.
+To future proof services we need to ensure HCPs has sufficient knowledge and skills to run TECS; setting up guidelines and work processes around service delivery.
+This health care transformation is extraordinary and has the potential to reduce variation of care provided, improve outcomes and reduce inefficiencies of hospital based outpatient appointments e.g. time of work/ school, but we need to pay attention to the details particularly how we identify those with nutrition risk, and keep-going.

 Conclusion

+Dietetic reviews were severely restricted during the lockdown.
 During the ongoing pandemic it is important to better identify those children with nutrition risk, focusing nutrition support TECS on those groups of children who may be at risk.

 References